Wonderboy (The Kinks song): Release and reception

 "Wonderboy" was well received by British music critics.
 A reviewer in Record Mirror magazine wrote that the Kinks had managed to "come up with something which is so darned catchy that one cannot help humming along with it".
 The writer characterised the song as "[p]hilosophy-pop" and resolved that it was not the Kinks' best work, but only because of the band's high standards.
 Derek Johnson of New Musical Express called it a "charming philosophic song", displaying Ray's "incredible flair for writing lyrics of a beautifully descriptive nature".
 Johnson concluded that the song was more commercial than either "Waterloo Sunset" or "Autumn Almanac" and predicted it would be a big hit, as did Melody Maker's reviewer.

 Reprise Records issued "Wonderboy" in the US on 15 or 22 May 1968.
 The single was advertised on part of a full-page ad in Billboard magazine and was reviewed in its Special Merit category, indicating that the magazine did not expect it to reach the top 60.
-Billboard's critic characterised the song as an "infectious rocker loaded with teen appeal", leading Kinks researcher Doug Hinman to suspect that the reviewer had not actually listened to the record.
+Billboard's critic characterised the song as an "infectious rocker loaded with teen appeal", leading Doug Hinman, a Kinks researcher, to suspect that the reviewer had not actually listened to the record.
 While the Kinks' singles had sold well in the US up to 1966, their 1967 singles "Mister Pleasant" and "Waterloo Sunset" were commercial disappointments.
 By the time "Autumn Almanac" was released in late 1967, American record stores had generally stopped stocking the band's singles.
 As a result, "Wonderboy" did not chart in the US and received little airplay.

+Legacy

+Though the song was a minor commercial disappointment, it became a favourite of John Lennon of the Beatles, and, according to Ray Davies in his autobiography, X-Ray, "someone had seen John Lennon in a club and he kept on asking the disc jockey to play 'Wonder Boy'[sic] over and over again."
+Kinks guitarist Dave Davies praised the song, saying, "'Wonderboy' was a big one for us although it wasn't a hit.
+That was one song we really felt something for."
+Ray Davies reflected, "It wasn't a great hit but that doesn't matter.
+That work is out there.
+Writing songs is like running a marathon; the important part is finishing."
+However, bassist Peter Quaife's opinion towards the track was low, later stating that "[I] hated it ... it was horrible."